Glass & Sustainable Architecture

 Glass products have not always been known to be the most sustainable materials.
 Products of the past had higher transfer coefficients, therefore making them less energy efficient.
 Modern glass technologies, such as double glazing, coatings, and lamination have improved thermal performance.
 The use of glass products can even be utilized in daylighting systems to reduce energy consumption through the transmission of natural light.

 Glass block can provide more than two times the thermal resistance of single-glaze 1/8” thick plate glass.
 The differences between the shading coefficient of glass block and flat sheet glass are also significant.
 Contributing to this is the louvering effect of glass block’s horizontal mortar joints, which helps reduce light transmission from the high summer sun.
 The size and orientation of glass block can greatly affect the amount of shading that can occur.

-Additionally, SEVES Glass Block energy saving products aim to reduce a block’s thermal transmittance and increase its efficiency.
+Additionally, our glass block energy saving products aim to reduce a block’s thermal transmittance and increase its efficiency.
 The new thermal values are achieved by inserting a low-emitting glass plate and pressure-controlled Argon gas inside the glass block.
 The low-emitting glass plate interrupts the thermal bridge of the block, while the gas further reduces the heat transfer caused by convective motions.

 Contact GBA Architectural Products + Services

 As the material of choice for many iconic structures throughout the world, glass block and structural glass are practical and easy to maintain.
-Acceptance of the product has been worldwide, embraced by world-class architects and designers as sustainable building materials of the future.
+Acceptance of the product has been worldwide by world-class architects and designers as a sustainable building materials of the future.